 Permissive Security is for users who accept the risk of putting their Mac into a much more insecure state.
 This mode differs from No Security mode on an Intel-based Mac with a T2 chip.
-With Permissive Security, signature verification is still performed along the entire secure boot chain but setting the policy to Permissive signals to iBoot that it should accept locally Secure Enclave-signed boot objects such as a user-generated Boot Kernel Collection built from a custom XNU kernel.
+With Permissive Security, signature verification is still performed along the entire secure boot chain, but setting the policy to Permissive signals to iBoot that it should accept locally Secure Enclave-signed boot objects, such as a user-generated Boot Kernel Collection built from a custom XNU kernel.
 This way, Permissive Security also provides an architectural capability for running an arbitrary "fully untrusted operating system" kernel.
 When a custom Boot Kernel Collection or fully untrusted operating system is loaded on the system, some decryption keys become unavailable.
-This is designed to prevent a fully untrusted operating systems from accessing data from trusted operating systems.
+This is designed to prevent fully untrusted operating systems.